Maryland Trust And Estate Administration

 Different Oversight For Probate And Trust Estate Administration

 Unlike some other jurisdictions, the Maryland probate court (the Orphans’ Court) does not have jurisdiction over non-probate arrangements, including trusts.
 If a question arises about a person representative’s conduct or how distributions should be handled, those issues go before the Orphans’ Court.
 If a question arises concerning non-probate arrangements, those issues are resolved in the Circuit Court not the Orphans’ Court.
 “The separate procedures governing probate and non-probate property transmittal at death can cause confusion.
 This confusion is magnified by the ambiguous messaging by some promoters of revocable trusts which implies that you automatically avoid estate taxes by avoiding probate.
 Although a revocable trust is very useful estate planning tool and can provide clients with great benefits, it does not automatically let you side-step estate or inheritance taxes.
-For inheritance and estate tax purposes, property transfers from a will or a revocable trust are treated the same,” says David Sessions, a principal of the Maryland estates and trust law firm of Franke, Sessions & Beckett, LLC.
+For inheritance and estate tax purposes, property transfers from a will or a revocable trust are treated the same,” says David Sessions, of counsel of the Maryland estates and trusts law firm of Franke Beckett LLC.

 Marshalling Assets And Paying The Fiduciary